wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/5-online-services.md

 Tailwind Traders uses SharePoint to collaborate and store sales data.
 It's the start of the new financial year and the sales managers want to enter new goals for the sales team.
-The form that the leaders use exists in SharePoint.
+The form that the leadership uses exists in SharePoint.
 You are required to establish a connection to this data within Power BI Desktop, so that the sales goals can be used alongside other sales data to determine the health of the sales pipeline.

-The following sections examine how to use the Power BI Desktop Get Data feature to connect to data sources that are produced by external applications.
+The following sections examine how to use the Power BI Desktop **Get Data** feature to connect to data sources that are produced by external applications.
 To illustrate this process, an example is provided that shows how to connect to a SharePoint site and import data from an online list.

 ### Connect to data in an application